awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + Partitioning – Partitioning improvements include support for hash partitioning, enabling creation of a default partition, and dynamic row movement to another partition based on the key column update\.
 + Performance – Performance improvements include parallelism while creating indexes, materialized views, hash joins, and sequential scans to make the operations perform better\.
 + Stored procedures – SQL stored procedures now added support embedded transactions\.
 + Support for Just\-In\-Time \(JIT\) capability – RDS PostgreSQL 11 instances are created with JIT capability, speeding evaluation of expressions\.
-To enable this feature, set `jit` to ON\.
+To enable JIT capability, set the `jit` parameter to 1 in the PostgreSQL parameter group for the database\.
 + Segment size – The write\-ahead logging \(WAL\) segment size has been changed from 16 MB to 64 MB\.
 + Autovacuum improvements – To provide valuable logging, the parameter `rds.force_autovacuum_logging` is ON by default in conjunction with the `log_autovacuum_min_duration` parameter set to 10 seconds\.
 To increase autovacuum effectiveness, the values for the `autovacuum_max_workers` and `autovacuum_vacuum_cost_limit` parameters are computed based on host memory capacity to provide larger default values\.
 + Improved transaction timeout – The parameter `idle_in_transaction_session_timeout` is set to 12 hours\.
 Any session that has been idle more than 12 hours is terminated\.